Frontier Statistics: Mortgage Interest Rate Distributions (June 2025)

 Source: Central Credit Register and author calculations.

-Note: Table 1 compares the cumulative distributions of the interest rates on loans held by banks, lending non-banks, and non-lending non-banks as of March 2025.
+Note: Table 1 compares the cumulative distributions of the interest rates on loans held by banks, lending non-banks, and non-lending non-banks as of June 2025.

-Chart 1 compares the cumulative distributions of mortgage interest rates at end-March 2025 for banks and non-banks, which are further split into lending non-banks and non-lending non-banks.
+Chart 1 compares the cumulative distributions of mortgage interest rates at end-June 2025 for banks and non-banks, which are further split into lending non-banks and non-lending non-banks.
 Each cumulative distribution shows the proportion of loans held by each entity type, which have interest rates less than or equal to a given rate.

 Intervals where the curves are steeper are interest rate ranges where loans are more highly concentrated.